dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 to begin shortly.
 Do the Japanese have a spoiling attack in the works?
 Have we spotted all their defences?
 Dawn will tell.

-A weekend’s always more enjoyable with a little Command\!
+A weekend’s always more enjoyable with a little Command!

 **FINAL PREPARATIONS**